Donegal crash : A ‘terrible, tragic, tear-filled day,’ mourners told

 The funeral cortege of Shaun Harkin makes its way to Christ the King Church in Gortahork, in Co Donegal.
 Photograph: Niall Carson/PA Wire

-Clockwise from top left: Shaun Harkin, Daniel Scott, John Harley and Mícheál Roarty were killed in a single-vehicle road crash in Co Donegal on Sunday night.

-Mourners at the funeral mass of 22-year-old Sean Harkin have been told that this was the beginning of a terrible, tragic, traumatic and tear-filled Thursday
+Mourners at the funeral mass of 22-year-old Shaun Harkin have been told that this was the beginning of a terrible, tragic, traumatic and tear-filled Thursday

 The funerals will also take place today of the other three men who died in the Co Donegal crash on Sunday, Mícheál Roarty (24), John Harley (24), and Daniel Scott (23).